I’ve documented much of the less-than-stellar moments that pocked my college days.

-UNC Charlotte wasn’t a burgeoning football school back then.
-Kids stayed in the dorm on basketball game day if an ACC game showed on TV.
+UNC Charlotte wasn’t a burgeoning football school then.
+Kids stayed in the dorm on basketball game day if an ACC game was on TV.
 Why go out in the cold?
 As a commuter school, it was full of guys like me, who drove onto campus rather than live there.

-I parked my Toyota pickup in the lot of a Catholic church across the street, and biked to class.
+I parked my Toyota pickup in a lot of a Catholic church across the street and biked to class.
 I did this to avoid the $110 parking fee.
 The church was cool to let me.
 Also, the priest walked with me one day after class when I had stuff about life I tried to figure out.

 I’ll always appreciate that.